dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 Here, we see that the quantized model is faster than the pruned model at the cost of detection accuracy.
 But note, in this model we've only trained for 2 epochs compared to 240 epochs with the pruned model.
-Re-training for longer may solve the mis-detection issue.
+Re-training for longer may solve the misdetection issue.

 We've seen how the YOLOv5-S model performs when it is